gregnordin/notes_to_self/Blender/notes-Blender.md

     - First, use channel and fade-in to edge dose color
     - Next, replace channel with eroded channel and edge objects at full edge dose color
     - Next, animate eroded channel from edge dose color to bulk color
+- &#9989; Put edge layer creation into a function
 - Add roof exposures above channel
 - Do embedded different layer thicknesses and multiple exposure times
+- Change from 24 fps to 30 fps?
 - &#10060; Set AVI JPEG video quality to 100% with python
     - **No, going from 90% to 100% changes the file size from 32 MB to 269 MB!**
 - Try a semi-transparent material by using a Principled BSDF, Transparent BSDF, and Mix Shader